 Design of egress for places of public assembly is a formidable problem in facility and safety engineering.
 Although the regulatory provisions governing egress design are prescribed in code, the actual performance of the evacuation systems is difficult to assess.
 There have been numerous incidents reported regarding overcrowding and crushing during emergency situations.
-They occur in sport stadiums (for example, the stampede incident in a soccer stadium that killed over 120 people in Ghana, Africa, 2001), schools (for example, the incident due to power outage that killed 21 children and injured 47 in Beijing, China, 2002), social gathering places (for example, the incident at a nightclub in Chicago, IL in 2003 that killed 21 people) and other facilities.
-In addition to injuries and loss of lives, the accompanying post-disaster psychological suffering, financial loss, and adverse publicity have long-term negative effects on the individuals and organizations - the survivors, the victims' families, and the communities [1].
+They occur in sport stadiums (e.g., the stampede incident in a soccer stadium that killed more than 120 people in Ghana, Africa in 2001), schools (e.g., the incident due to power outage that killed 21 children and injured 47 in Beijing, China in 2002), social gathering places (e.g., the incident at a nightclub in Chicago, IL in 2003 that killed 21 people) and other facilities.
+In addition to injuries and loss of lives, the accompanying post-disaster psychological suffering, financial loss and adverse publicity have long-term negative effects on the individuals and organizations, including the survivors, the victims' families, and the communities [1].

-Studies to improve crowd safety in places of public assembly involve many disciplines: architectural design for safe egress [2-4], crowd planning and management [5], crowd simulations [6-20], emergency planning, leadership training and many others [21].
-Even for well planned events in well designed facilities, an undeniable fact is that real danger lies within the crowds.
-In a crowded environment, it has been observed that most victims were injured or killed by the so called "nonadaptive" behaviors of the crowd, rather than the actual cause (such as fire or explosion) of the disaster.
+Studies to improve crowd safety in places of public assembly involve many disciplines including architectural design for safe egress [2-4], crowd planning and management [5], crowd simulations [6-20], emergency planning, leadership training and many others [21].
+Even for well-planned events in well-designed facilities, an undeniable fact is that real danger lies within the crowds.
+In a crowded environment, it has been observed that most victims were injured or killed by the so-called "nonadaptive" behaviors of the crowd, rather than the actual cause (such as fire or explosion) of the disaster.
 For example, in the Iroquois Theatre fire (in 1903), the initial fire was brought under control quickly; however, 602 people were trampled to death in the end.
-Another example is the Hillsborough English FA Cup Stampede (in 1981); there were no real causes of emergency but still 95 people died and over 400 people were injured.
+Another example is the Hillsborough English FA Cup Stampede (in 1981); though there were no real cause for the emergency, 95 people were killed and more than 400 people were injured.

-Nonadaptive crowd behaviors refer to the destructive actions that a crowd may experience in emergency situations, such as stampede, pushing, knocking, and trampling on others, etc.; these actions are responsible for a large number of injuries and deaths in man-made and natural disasters.
-To study nonadaptive behavior in a crowded environment, we need to gain an understanding of human and social behavior in emergency situation from both psychological and sociological perspectives.
+Nonadaptive crowd behaviors refer to the destructive actions that a crowd may experience in emergency situations, such as stampeding, pushing, knocking and trampling on others, etc.; these actions are responsible for a large number of injuries and deaths in man-made and natural disasters.
+To study nonadaptive behavior in a crowded environment, we need to gain an understanding of human and social behavior in emergency situations from both psychological and sociological perspectives.
 On a microscopic level, individuals in a crowd act and make decisions differently than when they are alone or in a small group.
-On a macroscopic level, nonadaptive crowd behaviors are collective phenomena triggered by some external crises or emergencies (e.g., fire, smoke, or explosion).
-Surprisingly, there have been very few studies focusing on nonadaptive crowd behaviors from psychological and sociological perspectives in the area of facility and safety engineering.
+On a macroscopic level, nonadaptive crowd behaviors are collective phenomena triggered by some external crises or emergencies (fire, smoke or explosion).
+Surprisingly, there have been very few studies focusing on nonadaptive crowd behaviors from a psychological and sociological perspective in the area of facility and safety engineering.